wonje/MachineLearning/README.md

 This is machine learning class individual project.
 It uses two ways of classfication, perceptron classfication and naive bayes classfication.

+This project is written in Java with Intellij IDE.

 ### Data set
 The dataset, in the "txt_sentoken" folder, contains each of 1000 positive and negative movie review as .txt file.
 In this step, the program converts data in .txt files to labeled data to use next step.